joereddington/joereddington.github.io/_posts/2024-07-12-references.md

 title: References
 ---

 At the end of an academic year, I am asked by some students to write them a reference.
 Often I have never met them.

-That's part of a lecturer's job and so here are the templates I start with before editing appropriately to the student.
+Here is the template I normally start with before editing in a way that is appropriate to the student.

 > Bingo Heeler attended my course on Security Management in the academic year 23/24.
 They did/did not ask me in advance if I would provide a reference.
 They have not/have given me permission to share their marks for the course (75), their average for the year (62), and their final project (14).
 >